brickcap/openresty_examples/directives/README.md

 the caching is turned on so that the lua modules are loaded once and then just reused.
 This is a desirable effect and we would not want to reload modules on every request.
 So when would you want to turn the caching off?
-When we are in the process of writing our programes.
-It can be a pain to edit the configuration file, save it and then do an `nginx -s reload`.
+During the developmental phase.
+It can be a pain to edit the configuration file, save it and then do an `nginx -s reload` over and over agin.
-When caching is turned off on every request the module is reloaded on every request so you can just edit, save your file and then refresh to see the changes.
+When caching is turned off  the module is reloaded on every request so you can just edit, save your file and then "refresh" to see the changes.
 Just be sure to turn the `lua_code_cache` off in production.